U.S. Consulate General Guayaquil, Ecuador - GYQ

 During the medical exam

 Applicants must have their medical exam performed at least seven (7) days prior to their immigrant visa appointment.
 The medical examination will include a medical history review, physical examination, chest X-ray, and screening test for syphilis and gonorrhea (for applicants 18 years of age or older).
 The United States also requires tuberculosis (TB) testing for applicants from two to fourteen years of age.
 If the test is positive, applicants will be required to have a chest X-ray and in some cases need to go through a complementary treatment.
 Please be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
-More information on general medical requirements for U.S. immigrants is available here.
+More information on general medical requirements for U.S. immigrants is available on the Centers for Disease Control and Prevention’s website.

 After the medical exam